-PSC 225: Comparing Politics Across the World
+PSC 225 : Comparing Politics Across the World

 This course surveys the institutions, functions, politics, and policies of select countries such as the U.S., the U.K., Germany, China, Japan, Russia, Iran, Nigeria, South Africa, Mexico, and Brazil.
 Students will gain an understanding of the benefits and challenges of comparing across and within political systems.
-Credits: Credits 3 Semester Offered: Semester Offered Offered spring semesters.
-Core Tags: Core Tags CE
+Credits 3 Core Tags CE Semester Offered

+Offered spring semesters.

-PSC 228: Introduction to Public and Non-Profit Administration
+PSC 228 : Introduction to Public and Non-Profit Administration

 The process of policy formulation and implementation, theories of organization, personnel administration, financial administration, and administrative responsibility in public administration and non-profit organizations.
 LCMC PAM I Introduction to Public Administration may substitute for this course when under seven students are registered for a semester.
-Credits: Credits 3

-Semester Offered Semester Offered Offered spring semesters, odd numbered years.
+Offered spring semesters, odd numbered years.

-PSC 240: Non-Profits and NGOs
+PSC 240 : Non-Profits and NGOs

 This course will examine the structures and best practices of nonprofit organizations and non-governmental organizations (NGOs).
 It will also explore the role of non-profits and NGOs in their local communities and in politics.
-Credits: Credits 3 Semester Offered: Semester Offered Offered at departmental discretion.

-PSC 262: Justice, Civic Virtue, and Political Theory
+PSC 262 : Justice, Civic Virtue, and Political Theory